DataDog/datadog-ci/src/commands/lambda/README.md

 ### `instrument`

 Run `datadog-ci lambda instrument` to apply Datadog instrumentation to a Lambda.
-This command automatically adds the Datadog Lambda Library and/or the Datadog Lambda Extension as Lambda Layers to the instrumented Lambda functions and modifies their configurations.
+This command adds the Datadog Lambda Library and/or the Datadog Lambda Extension as Lambda Layers to the instrumented Lambda functions and modifies their configurations.

 ```bash
 # Instrument multiple functions specified by names